It all started for me when I was quite young and I got a hold of my first camera.

 About the author/photographer:

 Rachel Kaye now lives in the Northern Rivers of NSW and spends her time documenting the beauty of this amazing region and the people who visit it.
-You can visit her website here, and follow her on Facebook and Instagram, @rachelkayephoto.
+You can visit her on Instagram, @rachelkayephoto.